kvong/ai-homelab/README.md

 # AI Homelab with Docker with a GPU

-Containerize  OpenWebUI, Ollama, and ComfyUI.
+Containerized OpenWebUI, Ollama, and ComfyUI.
 Integrate Ollama and ComfyUI with OpenWebUI.
+This set up was deployed on a Proxmox VM with 4 cores, 32Gb of RAM, and a 3090 via PCI Passthrough.

 ## Ports
 - Ollama: 11434